bbellx/bbellx.github.io/README.md

 2. Commit all modified code.
 The working directory must be clean.

-3. Run a production build using:
+3. Run a build using:

-        grunt --prod
+        make build

 4. Run the following deploy script: